ajhenley/gitbook/introduction_to_oracle.md

 ####What is a database schema?
 The schema is the collection of database objects.
 Schemas are associated with a particular user or group.
 Schemas can be used to enforce security constraints on the objects within.
 Schema objects include tables, fields, relationships, views, indexes, procedures, functions, triggers and sequences.
 There are multiple schemas in one database.

+####Your assignment
+You've just been hired as a developer at Dalton Used Car Emporium.
+They keep all their data in an Excel workbook.
+They would like to move their system to a database for many reasons.
+* List some reasons why a database would be a better option than Excel (feel free to use the internet to search for reasons)
+* List the different fields you think you would need for the data
+* Organize the fields by the tables you think they would need